-- 1. 36-pin type (with AUD function)
+1. 36-pin type (with AUD function)

-- The AUD trace function is supported.
+The AUD trace function is supported.
 A large amount of trace information can be acquired in realtime.
-The E10A emulator supports the window trace function that memory access (memory access address or memory access data) in the specified range can be acquired by tracing.
+The window trace function is also supported for acquiring memory access in the specified range (memory access address or memory access data) by tracing.

-- 2. 14-pin type (without AUD function)
+2. 14-pin type (without AUD function)